abutarameen/cryptonite/README.md

 ### Next Steps
 - Add tests for ViewModels and Compose UI.
 - Explore Retrofit, coroutines with `Flow`, and Jetpack Compose in depth.

+### CI Pipeline
+The repository includes a GitHub Actions workflow that builds a release APK on every push and pull request.
+The APK is placed in a `release/` directory and uploaded as a workflow artifact.